laravel/docs/api-authentication.md

 By default, Laravel ships with a simple solution to API authentication via a random token assigned to each user of your application.
 In your `config/auth.php` configuration file, an `api` guard is already defined and utilizes a `token` driver.
 This driver is responsible for inspecting the API token on the incoming request and verifying that it matches the user's assigned token in the database.

-> **Note:** While Laravel ships with a simple, token based authentication guard, we strongly recommend you consider using [Laravel Passport](/docs/{{version}}/passport) for robust, production applications that offer API authentication.
+> **Note:** While Laravel ships with a simple, token-based authentication guard, we strongly recommend you consider using [Laravel Passport](/docs/{{version}}/passport) for robust, production applications that offer API authentication.

 <a name="configuration"></a>
 ## Configuration